Acoolwolf96/myapp-gitops/README.md

 This project demonstrates a complete GitOps-based deployment pipeline using Argo CD and K3s on a bare-metal setup.

-It shows how deployments can be automated, and version-controlled
+It shows how deployments can be automated, version-controlled and self-healing.

 ---